SainsburyWellcomeCentre/NeuralPlayground/README.md

 ## 3. Project

 Try our package!
 We are gathering opinions to focus our efforts on improving aspects of the code or adding new features, so if you tell us what you would like to have, we might just implement it 😊.
-Please refer to the [Roadmap](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/road_map.md) to understand the state of the project and get an idea of the direction it is going in.
 This open-source software was built to be collaborative and lasting.
 We hope that the framework will be simple enough to be adopted by a great number of neuroscientists, eventually guiding the path to the computational understanding of the HEC mechanisms.
 We follow reproducible, inclusive, and collaborative project design guidelines.
 All relevant documents can be found in [Documents](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/).